Venom (2018 film): Home media

 Sony Pictures Home Entertainment released a digital version of the film on December 11, 2018, with Ultra HD Blu-ray, Blu-ray, and DVD versions released on December 18 in the United States.
 The physical releases featured deleted and extended scenes, making-of featurettes, and a way of watching the film called "Venom Mode" in which informative pop-ups appear on screen.
-For these home media releases, the film was framed as a romantic comedy by Sony with a focus on the relationship between Brock and Venom.
+For these home media releases, the film was framed as a romantic comedy by Sony with a focus on the relationship between Eddie and Venom.

 In April 2021, Sony signed a deal with Disney giving them access to their legacy content, including Marvel content in Sony's Spider-Man Universe, to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.

+The film was released on Disney+ on May 12, 2023, in the United States and later on in Canada on September 8, 2023.

 Reception

 Box office

 Venom grossed $213.5 million in the United States and Canada, and $642.5 million in other territories, for a total worldwide gross of $856.1 million.
-With a production budget between $100–116 million, Deadline Hollywood reported that the film needed to gross around $450 million to break even, and later calculated the net profit to be $246.9 million, when factoring together all expenses and revenues, making it the sixth-most-profitable release of 2018.
+With a production budget between $100–116 million, Deadline Hollywood reported that the film needed to gross around $350 million to break even, and later calculated the net profit to be $246.9 million, when factoring together all expenses and revenues, making it the sixth-most-profitable release of 2018.

 In the United States and Canada, Venom was initially projected to gross $60–70 million in its opening weekend.
 It made $10 million from Thursday night previews, the highest ever for an October release (beating Paranormal Activity 3's $8 million in 2011).
 After making $32.7 million on its first day, weekend estimates were raised to $80 million.
 It went on to gross $80.3 million, marking the best October opening weekend of all time (beating Gravity's $55.8 million in 2013), as well as the seventh-best opening for a Sony film.
 The film made $9.6 million on Columbus Day to set the record for the best Monday gross in October, again topping Gravity.
 The film remained in first the following weekend, dropping 55% to $35.7 million.
 It finished in third place in its third and fourth weekends behind Halloween and A Star Is Born.
 With the release of more films in its fifth and sixth weekends, Venom fell to, respectively, sixth and eighth place, with the latter carrying the film over $200 million total.